 Memorable Manitobans: Mordecai S. Weidman (1864-1952)

-Born at Bialostok, Russia, he came to Canada in 1882 and worked on the road gang of the Canadian Pacific Railway.
+Born at Bialostok, Russia in 1864, son of Beril and Rachel Weidman, he came to Canada in 1882 and worked on the road gang of the Canadian Pacific Railway.
 From 1884 to 1887, he farmed near Moosomin, Saskatchewan with his brother Hiram Weidman.
-He came to Winnipeg in 1887 and was engaged in general storekeeping until 1906, when he joined his brother in the enterprise of Weidman Brothers Limited, of which he was vice-president.
+He came to Winnipeg in 1887 and was engaged in general storekeeping until 1906, when he joined his brother in the enterprise of Weidman Brothers Limited, of which he was Vice-President and later President.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Pioneer, 88, celebrates his arrival in city,” Winnipeg Free Press, 24 May 1952.
 [Manitoba Legislative Library, Biographical Scrapbook B10]

 “City pioneer, M. S. Weidman, dies age 88,” Winnipeg Free Press, 22 September 1952.

 “In honor of the memory of our deceased President,” Winnipeg Free Press, 23 September 1952, page 7.

 “A. E. Weidman, wholesaler, dies aged 64,” Winnipeg Free Press, 17 August 1953, page 8.